-None of our dealer organizations accounted for more than 10% of our net revenue for the second quarter of Fiscal 2020, while one dealer organization accounted for more than 10% of our net revenue for the second quarter of 2019.
-In addition, none of our dealer organizations accounted for more than 10% of our net revenue for the first six months of Fiscal 2020 or 2019.
+None of the Company's dealer organizations accounted for more than 10% of net revenue for each of the third quarter periods of Fiscal 2020 and Fiscal 2019.
+In addition, none of the Company's dealer organizations accounted for more than 10% of net revenue for the first nine months of Fiscal 2020 or 2019.